rachcha2002/MyTasks/README.md

 5. **Delete Task**: Remove unnecessary tasks from the list.
 6. **Sort Tasks**: Enter a specific date in the search bar to filter and view tasks relevant to that date.

+## Technology Used:
+- **Room Library with SQLite**: Utilizes Room library for local data storage using SQLite, ensuring efficient task management and data persistence.
+- **Kotlin Coroutines**: Implements Kotlin Coroutines for asynchronous and non-blocking programming, enhancing app performance and responsiveness.
+- **Recycle Views**: Utilizes RecyclerViews for efficient and dynamic task list display, optimizing memory usage and performance.
+- **View Model**: Implements ViewModel architecture component for maintaining UI-related data consistency and handling lifecycle events, ensuring seamless user experience.
+- **Google Calendar Integration**: Integrates with Google Calendar API for syncing tasks with users' Google Calendar, providing seamless task management across devices.
+- **DatePicker**: Incorporates a DatePicker for easy selection of task dates, enhancing user convenience and usability.

-MyTask aims to streamline task management and enhance productivity by providing a simple yet effective solution for organizing daily tasks.
+MyTask aims to streamline task management and enhance productivity by providing a simple yet effective solution for organizing daily tasks with advanced features and seamless integrations.